opencobra/Medusa/README.rst

 Medusa is a tool for constraint-based reconstruction and analysis (COBRA) of ensembles.
 It builds on the cobrapy package (https://github.com/opencobra/cobrapy) by extending most single-model functionality to efficient ensemble-scale analysis.
 Additionally, Medusa provides novel functions for the analysis of ensembles.

 Medusa is developed openly.
 We are currently porting code from previous/in-progress projects to generalize beyond the specific use cases that project code was originally developed for.
-Development plans can be found in the root of the repository in "version_release_plan.txt".
+See below for general release plans, and please contact us via email or by opening an issue if you are interested in a feature we have not yet implemented.

 Installation